The Road to My Thesis

 And hence, my graduate thesis – an in-depth dive into an issue with regard to the nonproliferation regime – a two-hundred page book that I spent a few years hunkered down in the depths of the stacks of Widener Library, in Harvard Yard, in a quiet and tucked-away carrel on the fourth floor, the world hardly knowing I existed – much less my thesis.
 (So it goes with the world of theses.)

 So, without further ado, let me give my thesis a modicum amount of light here, on its very own, dedicated website link, ha!
-It is my selfish attempt to double the readership from two people that have read it to four.

 Thank You for Your Time and Interest on this Important Topic